pgvillage/pgvillage/docs/administrators-guide/deployment_and_maintenance/replacing_certificates.md

+---
+title: Refreshing certificates (2)
+summary: A description of how to refresh mTLS certificates
+authors:
+  - Sebas Mannem
+  - Snehal Kapure
+date: 2025-11-11
+---

 <!-- This should be replaced by a playbook with chainsmith replacing certs and reloading services as required -->

 # Introduction